antonhalim/sinatra-orm-halloween-bk-002-public/README.md

 Don't forget to create methods to do work that you have to keep repeating!
 Refactor as you go if you find yourself doing the same things over and over.

+This lab is also autotest enabled with guard, so you can use the `bundle exec guard` command to start your suite and autorun it.